 What do corporate heavy hitters have to say about The Future of Social Media in 2010?
-A recent Silicon Valley American Marketing Association forum explored innovative ideas and best practices for leveraging social media, with insights from the likes of Ed Terpening of Wells Fargo, Jeanette Gibson of Cisco, and Maria Pomeromo of Adobe.
+A Silicon Valley American Marketing Association forum explored innovative ideas and best practices for leveraging social media, with insights from the likes of Ed Terpening of Wells Fargo, Jeanette Gibson of Cisco, and Maria Pomeromo of Adobe.

 Adobe, Cisco, and Wells Fargo have all made significant commitments from the top of their organizations to better engage with customers through social media.
 However, many companies are not gaining the maximum impact from their customer listening –and that got our data analytics team thinking…